-In a multicenter, open-labeled, randomized extension trial (Amundsen et al., 2018, included in the 2012 ECRI report, the Tilborghs and Wachter systematic review from 2022, the 2022 Liu systematic review and meta-analysis, the 2020 systematic review and meta-analysis by Lo et al., and the 2018 systematic review by Tutolo et al.), the authors compared two-year outcomes of SNM to BTX for individuals with refractory UUI.
+In a multicenter, open-labeled, randomized extension trial by Amundsen et al. (2018), the authors compared two-year outcomes of SNM to BTX for individuals with refractory UUI.
 The trial began in February 2012 and ended in July 2016.
-In nine U.S. medical centers, 386 women with ≥ six urinary urge incontinence episodes (UUIE) were assessed.
-Individuals were randomized to SNM (n = 194) or BTX 200 U (n = 192) and were followed to assess AEs.
-Participants of the trial were considered clinical responders (CR) to treatment if they demonstrated ≥ 50% reduction in UUIEs after placement of SNM or after one month of BTX treatment.
-Reprogramming was allowed during the two years for SNM, after six months; two more BTX injections were permitted.
+In nine US medical centers, 386 women with ≥ six urinary urge incontinence episodes (UUIE) were assessed.
+Individuals were randomized to SNM (n = 194) or BTX 200 U (n = 192) and were followed to determine AEs.
+The trial participants were considered clinical responders (CR) to treatment if they demonstrated ≥ 50% reduction in UUIEs after placement of SNM or after one month of BTX treatment.
+Reprogramming was allowed during the two years for SNM; after six months, two more BTX injections were permitted.
 The primary outcome was the change in mean daily UUIE over the two years, and secondary outcomes were results of no UUIE, ≥ 75%, and ≥ 50% UUI reduction.
 The Overactive Bladder Questionnaire Short Form, Urinary Distress Inventory short form, Incontinence Impact Questionnaire, Patient Global Impression of Improvement, Over-active Bladder Satisfaction of Treatment Questionnaire, and AEs were also utilized to assess outcomes.
 Over the two years, 58% of the SNM cohort required reprogramming, and 17% required three or more reprogramming.
-The SNM revisions rate was 3% at the two-year interval due to decreased efficacy.
+Due to decreased efficacy, the SNM revisions rate was 3% at the two-year interval.
 No difference in decreased mean UUIE for both groups over two years (-3.88 vs. -3.50 episodes/d; mean difference = 0.38; 95% CI = -0.14-0.89; p = 0.2) was reported.
-The BTX group was more likely to experience complete resolution of UUI at the six-month mark (treatment difference = -18%; 95% CI = -29-6; p < 0.0001) and ≥ 75% reduction, treatment difference = -20%; 95% CI = -31- -8; p = 0.001).
+The BTX group was more likely to experience complete resolution of UUI at the sixmonth mark (treatment difference = -18%; 95% CI = -29-6; p < 0.0001) and ≥ 75% reduction, treatment difference = -20%; 95% CI = -31- -8; p = 0.001).
 The differences between the groups decreased over time, with comparable rates of complete resolution (5% each) and 75% reduction (22% for BTX and 21% for SNM) at the two-year mark.
-Higher treatment satisfaction, and treatment endorsement was demonstrated in the BTX group (treatment satisfaction mean difference = -9.1, 95% CI = -14.4, -3.9; p < 0.001) (treatment endorsement mean difference = -12.2, 95% CI = -17.7 - -6.6; p < 0.001) according to OAB-SATq subscales.
-AE data was available for 328 out of 369 participants, with only UTI rates being clinically different between groups as the BTX group experienced more UTIs.
+Higher treatment satisfaction and treatment endorsement were demonstrated in the BTX group (treatment satisfaction mean difference = -9.1, 95% CI = -14.4, -3.9; p < 0.001) (treatment endorsement mean difference = -12.2, 95% CI = -17.7 - -6.6; p < 0.001) according to OAB-SATg subscales.
+AE data was available for 328 out of 369 participants, with only UTI rates being clinically different between groups, as the BTX group experienced more UTIs.
 The authors found no significant difference in symptoms specific to QoL measures, global improvement assessment, or AE subscales.
-The trial results demonstrated how both treatments evaluated had continued UUI improvement over two years, with reductions in average daily UUIE.
+The trial results demonstrated how both treatments evaluated had continued UUI improvement over two years, with reductions in average daily UUIE (Included in the 2012 ECRI report, the Tilborghs & Wachter systematic review from 2022, the 2022 Liu systematic review and meta-analysis, the 2020 systematic review and meta-analysis by Lo et al. and the 2018 systematic review by Tutolo et al.).